 Back and spine injuries are one of the most common work injuries we see in injured workers.
-Whether you injure your back or spine from lifting an object in the office or working a physically demanding job, you may need treatment for that injury.
+Whether you injure your back or spine from lifting an object in the office or working a physically demanding job, it can be painful, debilitating, and you may need treatment for that injury.

-When you injure your back or spine in a work accident, you can possibly settle your workers’ compensation case.
-The settlement value of your back or spine injury will depends on several factors.
+When you injure your back or spine in a work accident, there is a possibility that you will be able to arrange to settle your workers’ compensation case.
+One of the first questions we hear most often from new clients is, “How much can I expect if I get a settlement for my case?”
+The truth is that there is no single answer for everyone.
+The settlement value of your back or spine injury will depend on several different factors.

-These factors include, among others, what injuries you have, what your compensation rate is, what lost wages you are entitled to, and what your future medical treatment is expected to be.
-Given all of this, there really is no average settlement.
+These factors include, among other things, what injuries you have, what your compensation rate is, what lost wages you are entitled to, and what your future medical treatment is expected to be.
+Given all of this, there really is no average amount for a workers’ compensation settlement.

 Common Back and Spine Injuries

-A large part of what your back or spine injury settlement is worth depends on what your exact injuries are.
+A large part of what your back or spine injury settlement is worth will depend on what your exact injuries are.
 The reason for this is that if you have a covered back or spine injury, the insurance carrier will be responsible for your medical treatment.

-Sciatica is one of the most common back injuries that can result in pain, numbness, and tingling throughout the body.
+Sciatica is one of the most common back injuries.
+It can result in chronic back pain as well as feelings of numbness and tingling throughout the body.
 If you’ve injured your back but have pain in your arms or legs, then you may have sciatica.
-Sciatica means that as a result of your back or spine injury, you have also injured a nerve in your body that connects to an arm or leg, resulting in pain and discomfort in that other body part.
+Sciatica means that as a result of your back or spine injury, you have also injured a nerve in your body that connects to an arm or leg, resulting in pain and discomfort in that part of your body as well.

-Treatment for sciatica can include regular office visits with your doctor, costing $130 to $200 per visit; in addition, your doctor will likely recommend physical therapy, which costs an additional $75 to $200 per visit.
+Treatment for sciatica can include regular office visits with your doctor, costing $130 to $200 per visit; in addition, your doctor will likely recommend physical therapy, which would cost about an additional $75 to $200 per visit.
 If physical therapy does not work, the doctor may try steroid injections to relieve your pain, and this can cost between $1,000 to $4,000 per year.

 Your spinal cord is surrounded by the spinal canal for protection.
-Spinal stenosis is the narrowing of the spinal canal, and can result in nerve pain due to pressure on your spinal cord.
-Spinal stenosis happens naturally, but also can be aggravated as a result of a work injury.
-The symptoms of spinal stenosis are similar to those of sciatica, and often results in pain, numbness, and tingling in your arms or legs.
+Spinal stenosis is the narrowing of the spinal canal and can result in nerve pain due to pressure on your spinal cord.
+Spinal stenosis happens naturally, but can also be aggravated as a result of a work injury.
+The symptoms of spinal stenosis are similar to those of sciatica.
+Those suffering from spinal stenosis often experience pain, numbness, and tingling in your arms or legs.

 Muscle Sprain or Strain

 Muscle sprains and strains are also very common back injuries.
-Usually, a muscle sprain or strain will resolve relatively fast, but there are times where a sprain or strain may linger.
-Common treatment for a sprain or strain would include visits with your doctor, costing between $130 to $200 per visit, and physical therapy, costing between $75 to $200 per visit.
+Usually, a muscle sprain or strain will resolve relatively fast, but there are times where a sprain or strain may linger and cause both pain and problems with normal movement.
+The common treatment for a sprain or strain would include visits with your doctor, costing between $130 to $200 per visit, and physical therapy, costing between $75 to $200 per visit.

 Oftentimes, your doctor will recommend an over-the-counter anti-inflammatory medicine, such as ibuprofen or aspirin, to treat this injury.
 These medications usually cost between $50 to $200 per year.
 If your pain lasts for a very long time, then it is possible you have an injury other than a muscle sprain or strain.

 Our spines are made up of small, individual bones called vertebrae.
-A spine fracture is when one or several vertebrae fracture, resulting in pain and discomfort.
-What symptoms you will have depends on where your fracture occurs.
-In addition to pain and discomfort, sometimes a spine fracture can lead to an injury to a spinal nerve, resulting in symptoms found in sciatica.
+A spine fracture is when one or several of those vertebrae fracture, resulting in pain and discomfort.
+What symptoms you will experience will depend on where your fracture occurs.
+In addition to pain and discomfort, sometimes a spine fracture can lead to an injury to a spinal nerve, resulting, again, in symptoms like those found in sciatica.

 Oftentimes, spine fractures can be treated without surgery.
 Common treatment would include seeing an orthopedist, costing between $130 to $200 per visit, pain medicine, costing between $1,000 to $5,000 per year, and physical therapy, costing $130 to $200 per visit.
 In some cases, you may need surgery to repair the fracture of nerve damage resulting from the fracture, which usually costs between $15,000 to $25,000.